angular/angular/aio/content/guide/router-tutorial-toh.md

   ng generate component hero-list
 </code-example>

-Replace the contents of each component with the sample HTML below.
+Replace the contents of each component with the following sample HTML.

 <code-tabs>